-Distance Learning Limited In-Person Learning Partial In-Person Learning Full In-Person Learning All students learn from home. e chosen in-person learning will atte here Wednesdays will be Distance I School hours are 9:20-3:20, s subject to change based on actual bu us times.
-Grade 6: 31 in-person learn Grade 7: 21 in-person learn Grade 8: 34 in-person learn Grade 7: 21 in-person learning 42 distance learning Grade 8: 34 in-person learning 32 distance learning Stable group sizes: All studer Stable group sizes: All students learning in-person will be in stable groups of 7-15 students.
+Distance Learning Limited In-Person Learning Partial In-Person Learning Full In-Person Learning All students learn from home. e chosen in-person learning will atte here Wednesdays will be Distance I In-person learning and distaGrade 6:31 in-person learnGrade 7:21 in-person learnGrade 8:34 in-person learn Grade 7:21 in-person learning42 distance learningGrade 8:34 in-person learning32 distance learning Stable group sizes: All students learning in-person will be in stable groups of 7-15 students.
 Distance learning: Students who have chosen distance learning will have an assigned advisor and participate in lessons facilitated by the core teachers.
 These lessons are synchronous lessons, meaning that students will interact with their core teachers during this time.
 Course changes as compared to last year : Students will receive the same courses this year, however, the time they spend with core teachers has been reduced.
 Instead of five 60 minute classes each week (300 minutes/week), they will receive two 100 minute classes each week (200 minutes/week).
 During periods labeled "independent work time," students in distance learning will receive additional instruction as teachers and students identify their needs, which can help to make up the reduced instructional time.
-Before school care: there is r need.
-Before school care: there is not currently before school care for middle school, and we will add this option if there is a demonstrated need. ption if there is a demonstrated After school care: The after school program for extended hours will begin the week of Sept.
+Before school care: there is not currently before school care for middle school, and we will add this option if there is a demonstrated need.
+After school care: The after school program for extended hours will begin the week of Sept.
 28.